 About our Animal Co-therapists

-Gus and Jack are part of Leslie's work-from-home team, while Danger, who is a certified therapy dog, and siblings Wicket and Bebe are working with Camilla.
+Danger is a certified therapy dog, and siblings Wicket and Bebe are working with Camilla.
 Lucy is Jennifer's therapy-dog-in-training, who practices by helping her little brother, Linus, learn the ropes.
-Laura's beautiful cats, Rani and Claude, rule the home office roost.
-And, Amelia's work-from-home buddies are a pair of lively dachsunds named Zelda and Link.
+And, Morgan's pup is a miniature schnauzer mix named Rosie.
 They can't wait to say hello and look forward to welcoming you back when the office reopens for in-person visits!

 Wicket & Bebe

 Lucy & Linus

 The company of animals – whether as pets or service animals— can have a profound impact on a person’s quality of life and ability to recover from illnesses.
 A pet can be a source of comfort and can help us to healthier lives #4Mind4Body.
 Learn more below about how science supports animals for your mental health.